 The rasclib library provides an asynchronous interface to the FPGA devices.
-What this means is that at each call into the interface to perform some action on the device (get, put, go), the command is just queued within the RASC abstraction layer.
-Commands are not actually sent to the driver (and, thus, to the device) until a "commit" is done.
-At commit time, all queued commands are sent to the driver as a list of commands.
+That is, each call into the interface to perform some action on the device (get, put, go) queues the command to the RASC abstraction layer.
+Commands are not actually sent to the driver (and, thus, to the device) until a commit call is done.
+At commit call time, all queued commands are sent to the driver as a list of commands.
 The driver sends the commands to the device.
-It is done this way to take advantage of any parallelism that may be available in the DMA engines or compute section.
+This takes advantage of any parallelism that may be available in the DMA engines or compute section.
 The user application cannot make any assumptions as to when the committed commands have finished executing.
 The user application must execute a wait call to make sure all committed commands have finished.
-Wait blocks until all outstanding commands have completed.
+The wait call blocks until all outstanding commands have completed.
 When the wait call returns, all user data buffers have either been completely read from or completely filled, depending on their use.

-The algorithm layer exists for two purposes.
-The secondary purpose is for ease of use.
+The algorithm layer also exists for ease of use.
 The application can reserve as many devices as it can get with the allocate call, then allow the abstraction layer to use them as efficiently as it can, spreading the data across as many devices as there are available and looping over the devices until all the data is consumed.
 The primary purpose is related to the above.
 By spreading the data across all the devices, the abstraction layer implements wide scaling.
 That is, multiple devices participate in the calculation in parallel.
 Deep scaling, or chaining the output of one device to the input of another device without having to stage the data through host memory, is left for later.

 The input/output data buffers are assumed to be at least 16 KBs in size.
-In this initial release, user data requests to the algorithm layer are assumed to be an integral multiple of the data buffer in size and user data requests to the COP layer are assumed to be exactly the size of the data buffer.
+Currently, user data requests to the algorithm layer are assumed to be an integral multiple of the data buffer in size and user data requests to the COP layer are assumed to be exactly the size of the data buffer.